 Just outside parliament there is a pier where you can board the public transport river boat.
 The ticket is cheap and the river boat takes you along the most beautiful sights and under almost all the bridges.
 Watch the video below to see if for yourself.

 If you get off the boat at Szent Gellert Ter you can get on Tram 56.
 Take this tram all the way to the last stop at Huvosvolgy towards the north.
 This will take you past most of the best places in Buda, including the hills and old residential districts.
 At the end of the line is another famous attraction: the Children’s Railway.
 The railway is entirely operated by children and makes for a great afternoon trip across the Buda hills.
 At the end of the railway line you can board the Cog Rail and descend into the valley to get on the same Tram 56 back into the city centre.
-If you still want to do more read my other articles about Jewish Budapest.
+If you still want to do more read my other articles about Hungary.